-Both sides (asyncio)#
+Both sides (asyncio)

-WebSocket connection.
+asyncio implementation of a WebSocket connection.

-WebSocketCommonProtocol provides APIs shared between WebSocket servers and clients.
-You shouldn’t use it directly.
-Instead, use WebSocketClientProtocol or WebSocketServerProtocol.
+Connection provides APIs shared between WebSocket servers and clients.

 Parameters: